Updates to Manitowoc’s factories are leading to greater efficiencies and quicker turnarounds for Grove rough-terrain cranes.

 The Manitowoc Way at work

-These changes enable the company to produce more equipment at a quicker pace at the Shady Grove location.
+These changes enable the company to manufacture cranes at a quicker pace in order to meet market demands.
 The Manitowoc Way allows for direct customer feedback, which enables engineers to know exactly what customers are looking for and incorporate changes into specifications, even while the design process for new cranes is ongoing.

-“Talking with our customers and dealers to see what companies are looking for in the market helps us identify our next innovation,” said John Bair, product manager for Grove rough-terrain cranes.
+“Talking with our customers and dealers to see what they are looking for in the market helps us identify our next innovation,” said John Bair, product manager for Grove rough-terrain cranes.

 “The velocity with which we are able to get that feedback, design a solution and get it out to the market helps us maintain our reputation as a leader in the industry.”